 Lighting in cold- and freezing rooms should provide a safe working environment by achieving a certain level of light intensity even at low temperatures.
 In addition a low power consumption is required to reduce the additional cooling due to the heating from lighting to a minimum.

 The Helicopter Visual Landing Aid System (HVLAS) is a flexible modular design to match customized HVLAS requirements for all needs, all helicopter types and all operating modes (NVG Stage III, HIFR, VERTREP, etc.) including LED Glide Path Indicators, LED Horizon Reference Systems, LED Flood Lights as well as LED Flight Deck Lighting.
-For operation, the system is completed by Lighting Control Panels with integrated touch panel to monitor aviation weather, ship movement and wind limitations as well as to control helideck equipment (e.g. Refuelling, GPU and Fire Fighting).
+For operation, the system is completed by Lighting Control Panels with optional touch panel to monitor aviation weather, ship movement and wind limitations as well as to control helideck equipment (e.g. Refuelling, GPU and Fire Fighting).
 This Helicopter Integrated Monitoring & Control System (HCIMCS) offers a complete comprehensive NVG-compatible helideck system solution and is developed on a turnkey basis meeting various customer requirements.